open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 Invocations represent a function call.
 Invocations are made up of 2 parts:

 - a string identifier.
 The string identifier must start with a letter or an underscore (`_`).
+  - If the invocation is used as a parameter in another function or as part of a boolean expression it must start with an uppercase letter or an underscore (`_`) followed by an uppercase letter.
+Otherwise, it must start with a lowercase letter or an underscore (`_`) followed by a lowercase letter.
 - zero or more Values (comma separated) surrounded by parentheses (`()`).

-**The OTTL does not define any function implementations.** Users must supply a map between string identifiers and the actual function implementation.
+**The OTTL does not define any function implementations.**
+Users must supply a map between string identifiers and the actual function implementation.
 The OTTL will use this map and reflection to generate Invocations, that can then be invoked by the user.
+See [ottlfuncs](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl/ottlfuncs) for pre-made, usable functions.

 Example Invocations
-- `drop()`
+- `route()`
 - `set(field, 1)`

 #### Invocation parameters